-The seventh edition of the quarterly Square Feet magazine, dedicated to commercial and residential design, construction and real estate, focuses on multifamily housing around the state.
+The eighth edition of the quarterly Square Feet magazine, dedicated to commercial and residential design, construction and real estate, focuses on the hospitality industry around the state.

 Anne Wallace Allen is the editor of the Idaho Business Review.